Active Learning for Crowd-Sourced Databases: Abstract

 \section{Abstract}

+Crowd-sourcing has become a popular means of acquiring labeled data for many tasks where humans are more accurate than computers, such as image tagging, entity resolution, or sentiment analysis.
+However, due to the time and cost of human labor, solutions that solely rely on crowd-sourcing are often limited to small datasets (i.e., a few thousand items).
+This paper proposes algorithms for integrating machine learning into crowd-sourced databases in order to combine the accuracy of human labeling with the speed and cost-effectiveness of machine learning classifiers.
+By using \emph{active learning} as our optimization strategy for labeling tasks in crowd-sourced databases, we can minimize the number of questions asked to the crowd, allowing crowd-sourced applications to \emph{scale} (i.e, label much larger datasets at lower costs).

+Designing active learning algorithms for a crowd-sourced database poses many practical challenges: such algorithms need to be generic, scalable, and easy-to-use for a broad range of practitioners, even those who are not machine learning experts.
+We draw on the theory of nonparametric bootstrap to design, to the best of our knowledge, the first active learning algorithms that meet all these requirements.

+Our results, on $3$ real-world datasets collected with Amazon's Mechanical Turk, and on $15$ UCI datasets, show that our methods on average ask $1$--$2$ orders of magnitude fewer questions than the baseline, and $4.5$--$44\times$ fewer than existing active learning algorithms.

-Crowd-sourcing has become a popular means of acquiring labeled data for a wide variety of tasks where humans are more accurate than computers, e.g., labeling images, matching objects, or analyzing sentiment.
-However, relying solely on the crowd is often impractical even for datasets with thousands of items, due to time and cost constraints of acquiring human input.
-In this paper, we propose algorithms for integrating machine learning into crowd-sourced databases, with the goal of allowing crowd-sourcing applications to \emph{scale}, i.e., to handle larger datasets at lower costs.
-The key observation is that, in many of the above tasks, humans and machine learning algorithms can be complementary, as humans are often more accurate but slow and expensive, while algorithms are usually less accurate, but faster and cheaper.
+\comment{ Crowd-sourcing has become a popular means of acquiring labeled data for a variety of tasks \tofix{where humans are more accurate than computers}, such as image tagging, entity resolution, or sentiment analysis.
+However, solutions that solely rely on the crowd to provide data are often limited to small datasets (i.e., a few thousand items), due to the time and monetary cost of asking humans.
+In this paper, we propose algorithms for integrating machine learning into crowd-sourced databases, particularly for labeling tasks, where our goal is to allow crowd-sourcing applications to \emph{scale}, i.e., handle larger datasets at lower costs.
+The key observation is that humans and machine learning classifiers can be complementary in many of the tasks above: humans are often more accurate but slow and expensive, while classifiers are less accurate, but faster and cheaper.
+Based on this observation, we propose using {\it active learning} as the optimization strategy for labeling tasks in crowd-sourced databases, whereby humans and classifiers are combined to minimize the number of questions asked to the crowd.

+Designing active learning algorithms that can be deployed in a crowd-sourced database poses many practical challenges: such algorithms need to be generic, scalable, and easy-to-use in order to be useful to a broad range of practitioners who are not necessarily machine learning experts.
+We draw on the theory of nonparametric bootstrap to design, to the best of our knowledge, the first active learning algorithms that meet all these requirements.